 Do this by setting your mower’s cutting height at its highest setting for the first cut and then lowering the cutting height for subsequent cuts.

 A lawn mower uses safety switches designed to keep the operator safe.
 The number and type of safety switches used vary by the type of mower you own.

 One of these safety switches will cause the mower to stall and shut down when it doesn’t sense the operator.

 This could be the safety bar on a push mower or a seat switch on a riding mower.
 The switch can go bad and not make a good connection which can cause the mower to keep stalling.

 This problem can also be caused when the operator using a riding mower is mowing in very bumpy conditions.
 Bouncing around in the seat can cause the seat to not make a good connection with the seat switch and the engine will cut out.

 Solution: Test a safety switch using a multimeter.
 You can temporarily bypass the safety switch to identify a bad switch but only do this for troubleshooting purposes.

 Never operate a mower without the safety switch.
 Never run a mower when a safety switch is bypassed.
 A safety switch can save you from serious injury.
 You never know when you’re going to need it.

 Your Lawn Mower is Overheating and Shuts Down

 A lawn mower can shut down because the engine overheats.
-It’s important to find and fix the cause of a overheating problem early to prevent extensive engine damage.
-Find out more in “7 Things that Can Cause a Lawn Mower to Overheat“.
+It’s important to find and fix the cause of an overheating problem early to prevent extensive engine damage.
+Find out more in “7 Things That Can Cause a Lawn Mower to Overheat“.